bards/Epic.NET/_posts/2013-03-04-exceptions-are-terms-ot-the-ubiquitous-language.markdown

     throw e;
 }</script>

-Thus, if you really can't wrap an exception that you caught before throwing it again, remember to `rethrow` it as in the following snippet:
+If you really can't wrap an exception that you caught before throwing it again, remember to `rethrow` it as in the following snippet:

 <script type="syntaxhighlighter" class="brush: csharp">try